majagarbulinska/PCAGreyImageReconstruction/README.md

 ### Grey Image Reconstruction Using Principal Component Analysis
 #### Author: Maja Garbulinska

 This repository contains a simple example of image reconstruction using Principle Component Analysis (PCA).
 Principle Component Analysis is a technique used for both exploratory data analysis and dimentionality reduction.

-You can learn more in [this cool tutorial](https://www.datacamp.com/community/tutorials/pca-analysis-r) I found.
+You can learn about PCA more in [this cool tutorial](https://www.datacamp.com/community/tutorials/pca-analysis-r) I found.

 Here is an example of a cat image reconstruction done using the `ImageReconstruction.R` script you can find in this repository: